-Beats Studio Buds Plus review: premium wireless earbuds with improved sound, longer battery life, enhanced ANC and Transparency modes and more.
-They are pretty good value for money, too.
+Beats Studio Buds Plus review: compact premium wireless earbuds with improved sound, longer battery life, enhanced ANC and Transparency modes and more.
+They are also pretty good value for money.

 Being a massive fan of the Beats Fit Pro (and a regular fan of the Beats Powerbeats Pro), I looked forward to testing the Beats Studio Buds Plus, especially after we were briefed about the headphones.
 On paper, it looked like the Beats Studio Buds Plus could take on the best wireless earbuds these days, the Sony WF-1000XM4.
 Always the sceptical, I didn't jump to conclusions too soon and tried to manage my expectations as best as possible.